ianmicheal/Radquake5.0/README.md

 Quick Mod Switching no reboot
 Ported by Ian micheal 2002 2018 2019 2020 Improvements and optimizing
-Credits  Speud blackaura Manoel Kasimier 2003/2004 changes and features file replacements
+Credits  Speud blackaura Manoel Kasimier 2003/2004 changes and features file replacements 2020 quake 1 with all dreamcast features 320x240 software rending using pvr dma textures Hybrid